 It is through the last goal listed above that CWIB created GO Grants for Girls in 2007.
 GO Grants, or Girls Outreach Grants, will reach out to young girls in our area who have an idea and passion to try something new.
 Grants will range from $100 to $500, and can be used as resources in any field of endeavor.

 The purpose of the grants is to provide small grants to girls in grades 6 to 10 in the Char-Em ISD service area of Charlevoix, Emmet and northern Antrim counties.
 These grants will allow the applicant to pursue a special interest gain or improve a skill, participate in an outdoor experience and more.
 We encourage applications that will be challenging to the applicant.

 Girls will be required to work with an adult mentor – a relative outside of the immediate family, teacher, youth pastor, social worker, etc. – who will help them fill out and submit the application, and will work with the girl to help her achieve her dream.
-The mentor will also work with each girl to submit her final report on her completed activity and what it meant to her.
+The mentor will also work with each girl to submit a one to two-minute video or a written report about her completed activity and what it meant to her.

 The ideal applicants are girls who have not received awards for outstanding achievements.
 CWIB is seeking girls who do not ordinarily apply for awards.
 We are looking for under-represented girls who need more support to realize their potential.
 Girls need to clearly state their financial need, as well as describe a special interest that will spark their imagination, creativity, or follow a dream that they may not imagine possible.

 It is important that the girls and their mentor fill out the application completely, answering questions on a separate sheet of paper.
 Incomplete applications will be rejected.
 Please read the rules and guidelines on the application carefully.
 Together we can help girls fulfill their dreams, and reinforce their importance to our community.